Ranbaxy says Europe bars imports from antibiotic injectables unit

 An EMA spokeswoman said the German regulator's "non-compliance" report meant that "certain aseptically prepared sterile products" made at the Dewas unit could not be imported into the European Union.

-Ranbaxy, which is in the process of being acquired by larger rival Sun Pharmaceutical Industries Ltd (SUN.NS), has previously said it was working on resolving problems at its plants to get the regulatory bans lifted.
+Ranbaxy, which is in the process of being acquired by larger rival Sun Pharmaceutical Industries Ltd, has previously said it was working on resolving problems at its plants to get the regulatory bans lifted.

 The company gets more than half of its revenue from the United States.
 Western Europe accounted for about 8 percent of its global sales in the 15-months period ended March 2014, according to company filings.